Igor Lichnovsky: Mexico

 On 21 June 2017, Lichnovsky moved to the third continent of his career by joining Club Necaxa.
 He made his Liga MX debut on 24 July in a 2–0 win at C.D.
 Veracruz, and was ever-present over the season for the team from Aguascalientes City.

 Lichnovsky transferred to Cruz Azul of the same league in May 2018.
 He scored his first goal in Mexican football the following 31 March, to secure a 2–2 draw away to C.F.
 Monterrey.

 Later career

-On 10 October 2020, Lichnovsky signed with Al Shabab FC of the Saudi Professional League.
+On 10 October 2020, Lichnovsky signed with Al Shabab Club of the Saudi Pro League.
+In January 2022, he returned to Mexico with Tigres UANL, being loaned to fellow top-tier side Club América in September 2023 and bought outright by the latter in July 2024.

+On 6 February 2026, Lichnovsky joined Turkish Süper Lig club Fatih Karagümrük S.K. on a one-and-a-half-year deal.
+He returned to Universidad in August, on a two-and-a-half-year contract.

 International career

 Lichnovsky was capped by Chile at under-17 and under-20 levels.
 He participated with the latter in the 2013 South American Youth Championship, helping his team qualify to the 2013 FIFA World Cup in Turkey whilst acting as captain in both tournaments.

 Lichnovsky made his debut with the full side on 14 November 2014, playing the entire 5–0 friendly win with Venezuela at the Estadio CAP in Talcahuano.
 He did not make his second appearance until 27 March 2018, in a goalless exhibition away to Denmark.

 Manager Reinaldo Rueda called Lichnovsky up for the 2019 Copa América in Brazil.
 He played one match as a substitute for his competitive debut for the fourth-place finishers, as a 55th-minute replacement for Gary Medel in a 1–0 group loss against Uruguay in the Maracanã Stadium.